smaccm/camkes-smaccm-manifest/README.md

 This is a version of CAmkES that has some smaccm specific features and code.
 Much of it comes from the public repositories at https://github.com/seL4 but some comes from repositories hosted at https://github.com/smaccm.

+For specific instructions about checking out and building CAmkES from this repository see [INSTALL.md](INSTALL.md).

+For instructions about building for, and running on, the Odroid-XU see [HARDWARE.md](HARDWARE.md)

 For general instructions on how to use this repository, see [sel4.systems](http://sel4.systems/Download/building).

 For general information about CAmkES see [the CAmkES pages on seL4.systems](http://sel4.systems/CAmkES).